-STOP 8: After crossing a small valley, the base of the far hill has the contact of the Lynn Volcanic Complex (Zwh) and a new section of the Westboro Formation in the Whip Hill area (Zwp).
-At this location, the contact occurs along a fault.
+STOP 8: After crossing a small fault valley, the base of the far hill has the contact of the Wakefield Fm.
+(Zlvx) and a new section of the Westboro Formation in the Whip Hill area (Zwp).
+At this location, the contact occurs along a minor fault.
 The Westboro Formation on Whip Hill is described more fully a few stops from here.
-The Lynn at this location is a welded crystal tuff and is highly fractured in the valley below along the fault.
+The Wakefield at this location is a welded crystal tuff and is highly fractured in the valley along the fault.
 The low, irregular terrain to the east (to right in low area adjacent to road) has more exposures of the volcanic rocks.